-In this three-part series, we have examined the early, middle and late stages of dementia, detailing the type of care recommended during each stage, what family caregivers can expect, and how Compassionate Nursing Services, the award-winning providers of home health care in St. Louis, Missouri and the surrounding areas, can help.
+In this three-part series, we have examined the early, middle and late stages of dementia, detailing the type of care recommended during each stage, what family caregivers can expect, and how Compassionate Nursing Services can help.

 Caregiving in the Late Stages of Dementia

 During the last stage of dementia, which can last a number of years, needs become more pronounced.
 It’s important to ensure comfort and safety, something that becomes more difficult as the older adult loses the ability to communicate verbally.
 Self-care for the caregiver is also crucial in this stage, as providing care is often both physically and emotionally draining.

 Here is what you may expect to experience during the late stages of dementia:

 - Help with walking (and then transferring when walking is no longer feasible)